-NTT Docomo has developed a couple of mobile phone prototypes using surplus wood f trees culled during thinning operations to maintain healthy forests.
+NTT Docomo has developed a couple of mobile phone prototypes using surplus wood from trees culled during thinning operations to maintain healthy forests.
+This innovative approach not only promotes sustainability but also introduces a unique aesthetic to mobile phone design.

 The new prototypes were created in a joint venture between NTT Docomo and Sharp, and the handsets have been given the name ‘Touch Wood’.